-Can you buy a handicap accessible vehicle online?
+Can you buy an accessible vehicle online?

 Yes.
 The question, however, is how to buy a vehicle appropriate for your needs, compliant with industry regulations and standards, and one with which you will be satisfied in regards to future service and warranty.